-“Uhg” she moans as she tries feeling around for the phone on the floor.
-By the time she finds it, the phone had stopped ringing but soon chimes, notifying her of a message.
+“Uhg” she moans as she tries feeling around for the phone on the floor but by the time she finds it, the phone had stopped ringing and soon chimes, notifying her of a message.

 “Morning babes, I assume you’re still sleeping.
 Just wanted to say bye before my plane boards.
 Once I get to Seattle, I’ll be in back-to-back meetings so my phone will be on silent all day.
 I’ll phone you tonight around eight once I’m booked into the hotel and settled in.
 Love you...okay got to go”

-She drops the phone beside her, on her pillow and fight with her duvet trying to get out of bed realising she urgently needs to use the bathroom.
+She drops the phone beside her, on her pillow and fight with her duvet trying to get out of bed realizing she urgently needs to use the bathroom.

 Finally free from her bedding she rushes forward only to get her foot hooked on one of the leggings of her oversized lavender and turquoise flower printed Pajama pants, causing her to stumble forward, through her en-suite bathroom door, trying her utmost not to fall flat on her face.

 After her much needed relief she stares at herself in the bathroom mirror, frowning when she sees what a mess she looks.

 “Gawd look at you, good thing Andrew’s not here to see your sorry state” she thinks to herself, trying to tame her wild, frizzled bed hair.